Quest Magazine

 Useful skills for a career in HR include:

-• strong interpersonal skills (e.g. empathy, tact, discretion)
+• Strong interpersonal abilities (e.g., empathy, tact, discretion)

-• ability to get on with a range of different people
+• Ability to engage with a diverse range of individuals

 Course choices